IvanovicM/magic-square/README.md

   python -m source.test.test
 ```

-If you want to see statistics for the methods, simply type the following command from the root directory in a terminal:
+If you want to see statistics for the methods, simply type the following command(s) from the root directory in a terminal:

 ```shell
   python -m source.test.test_stats